ichwars/ha-amazon-order-status/README.md

 **Amazon Order Status Integration for Home Assistant**

 The Amazon Order Status integration allows Home Assistant to track your Amazon order emails and provide up-to-date information about delivery status.
-By connecting directly to your email via IMAP, the integration automatically detects when orders are delivered and can optionally mark emails as read after processing.
+By connecting directly to your email via IMAP, the integration automatically detects when orders are received, shipped, and delivered, and provides quick links to the order tracking pages.

 **Features**